Ameobea/homepage/notes/content/posts/trying-out-sea-orm.md

 There's some of the familiar confusion due to the inclusion of `Active` variants of the models and entities.
 This system is designed to let you leave some portion of the model's fields unchanged/default when updating or inserting entities by wrapping them all in an [`ActiveValue`](https://docs.rs/sea-orm/latest/sea_orm/entity/enum.ActiveValue.html) enum.
 The API makes sense conceptually and does indeed work, but I find that it makes for a verbose and clunky developer experience.

-My main grips with this are mostly rooted in the fact that I'm not really a big fan of heavy entity/model-based ORMs in general.
+My main gripes with this are mostly rooted in the fact that I'm not really a big fan of heavy entity/model-based ORMs in general.
 I usually find it easier to write my queries by hand or using the more minimal query builder patterns from `diesel` or similar.

 For most of the database stuff I end up building, it feels like the abstractions leak very quickly out of what the ORM is expecting.
 For some apps with simpler or more constrained database hierarchies, I feel like this kind of system would be a better fit.
 It's also very possible that I'm just doing something wrong or overlooking something.